djaessel/Py2MBScript/README.md

 In Python we all have used for loops quite a lot, I am sure.
 In MBScript there are a few differences tho and special for loops.

-Later on there also will be support for the **break** command.
-Currently it does not work.

 #### Example1:
 (Python Code)
 ```python